 This is what’s behind the half wall.

 And here’s what the space looks like finished.
 That half wall makes a great picture gallery.

-How He Fit a Small Bathroom Into the Basement
+How to Add a Small Bathroom in a Basement

 Groman wanted the bathroom remodel to look modern and uncluttered.
-And although he hadn’t planned on installing a tub -- he thought the 70-sq.-ft. bathroom was too small -- his friends convinced him that every house should have at least one tub, for little kids and big aches.
+And although he hadn’t planned on installing a tub — he thought the 70-square-foot bathroom was too small — his friends convinced him that every house should have at least one tub, for little kids and big aches.

 The basement bathroom has a small shower, which you can see peeking out of the bottom left corner in the picture below.

 Groman repurposed one of the house’s original exterior doors for the bathroom.
 He sanded and painted it and covered its windows with window film, which lets in light and protects privacy.

 Custom Touches to Lighten Up a Dark Basement